What the Corporate Transparency Act Means for Small Businesses

 Does every entity have to file a report?

 It’s pretty safe to err on the side of caution and assume your entity must file a report.
+If you had to register with a Secretary of State, you have to report.
 The only entities exempt from filing are already “on the grid” elsewhere with other governmental agencies.
 These entities include:

 - Those that are registered with the SEC;